SaifMakk/Retrogame-Snake-ANSI-VT100/README.md

 ### Requirements
 In order to play the game, you will need:
 #### 1 An AVR microcontroller ATmega328
+notice : you can use an Arduino Uno .
 #### 2 Serial monitor
 Notice :This implementation uses Ansi Escape Sequences.
 To run this game, you need to use a serial monitor that is compatible with all escape sequence commands.
 I recommend using Terra term.
 #### 3 A joystick